deeplearning4j/deeplearning4j/accuracy.md

 # Deep Learning's Accuracy

 Deep learning has knocked down one record after another on benchmark dataset after benchmark dataset since 2006.
-In many competitions, the only algorithm deep learning is up against any more is itself.
-Below we list a few reports and resources indicating the power and persistent advance of deep neural nets:
+In many competitions, the only algorithm deep learning is up against is itself.
+Below are a few reports and resources indicating the power and persistent advance of deep neural nets:

 * [MNIST: Regularization of Neural Networks using DropConnect](http://cs.nyu.edu/~wanli/dropc/); 0.21% error using DropConnect
 * [DeepFace: Closing the Gap to Human-Level Performance in Face Verification](https://research.facebook.com/publications/480567225376225/deepface-closing-the-gap-to-human-level-performance-in-face-verification/); Reaches an accuracy of 97.35% on the Labeled Faces in the Wild (LFW) dataset, reducing the error of the current state of the art by more than 27%, closely approaching human-level performance (~97.53 percent).